-Peroneus Brevis, like Peroneus Longus, attaches outside of the fibula.
-It attaches to the lower portion of the fibula between the fibular and peroneus longus.
+Peroneus Brevis, like Peroneus Longus, attaches to the outside of the fibula.
+It attaches to the lower portion of the fibula, nestled between the fibula and peroneus longus.

 When active it can be used to help create a downwards pull on the fibula thus helping to anchor the biceps femoris.
 Or it can be used to help stabilize the outer arch of the foot.

 If the outer edge of the foot, in particular the forefoot, is bearing weight, and the inner arch is lifted, then peroneus brevis can work from the outer edge of the foot to create a rearwards pull on the bottom of the fibula.

 Like the peroneus longus, the tendon of the peroneus brevis passes downwards behind the lateral malleosus, the "bump" at the side of the ankle.
 It passes down the outside of the calcaneus, angling forwards and downards so that it passes in front of the trochlear process.

 The trochlear process is a squarish shaped projection located on the outside surface of the calcaneus or heel bone.

 Where the lower tendon of the peroneus longus passes behind the trochlear process and from there proceeds to wrap beneath the foot at the cuboid bone, the peroneus brevis passes in front of the trochlear process, and from there along the outside of the cuboid and then attaches to the outer edge of the outermost metatarsal.